[1] 30.56428

 ## R^2-adj R^2-adj, Noise

 What we will typically see in the output above is that the model with the noise will have a lower value of adjusted R\(^2\) than the model without it.
-However, given that we deal with randomness, if you reproduce this example many times, you will see different situation, including those, where introducing noise still increases the value of the parameter.
+However, given that we deal with randomness, if you reproduce this example many times, you will see different situation, including those, where introducing noise still increases the value of the parameter just due to pure chance.
 So, you should not fully trust R\(^2_{adj}\) either.
 When constructing a model or deciding what to include in it, you should always use your judgement - make sure that the variables included in the model are meaningful.
-Otherwise you can easily overfit the data, which would lead to inaccurate forecasts and inefficient estimates of parameters (see Section 15 for details).
+Otherwise you can easily overfit the data, which would lead to inefficient estimates of parameters (see Section 15 for details) and inaccurate forecasts.